Glimepiride (glye-MEP-ir-ide), Pioglitazone Hydrochloride (pye-oh-GLI-ta-zone hye-droe-KLOR-ide)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you have kidney problems, liver disease, heart or blood vessel disease, an adrenal or pituitary gland problem, or edema (problems with fluid retention and swelling).
+- Make sure your doctor knows if you have kidney problems, liver disease, heart disease, an adrenal or pituitary gland problem, edema (problems with fluid retention and swelling), or a history of bladder cancer.
 Tell your doctor if you have an eye disease such as macular edema (swelling of the back of the eye), fragile bones (especially women), or if you recently had a fever, infection, trauma, or surgery.
 Also, tell your doctor if you have a condition called glucose-6-phosphate dehydrogenase (G6PD) deficiency.

 - This medicine may not work as well if you have surgery, get hurt, or get sick.
 If you have severe vomiting, diarrhea, or fever, call your doctor for instructions.